Azure-Samples/blazor-azure-sql-vector-search/README.md

 # Clone and deploy a .NET 9 Blazor chat app connected to Azure OpenAI
  Please see the [documentation](https://learn.microsoft.com/azure/app-service/deploy-intelligent-apps-dotnet-to-azure-sql) for more detailed information about this sample.

+## Template deployment (optional)
+You can deploy this sample using a deployment template with the azd command in the Azure CLI.
+The azd template creates all the resources needed for this sample to run.

+Clone the code locally and use `azd init` to create a new environment.
+Deploy the resources with azd using `azd up`.

+The following resources will be created:
+- Azure App Service and App service plan
+- Azure Key Vault
+- Azure OpenAI resource with deployment models
+- Azure SQL database (optional)

+If you prefer to just use the sample itself, follow the steps below.

 ## Prerequisites
 - Azure OpenAI resource with deployed embeddings and chat models
 - Azure SQL database resource with vector embeddings